rjjay2561-ai/music-player-backend/readme.md

 # Music Player Backend

-A simple Express + SQLite backend for the Galaxy Music Player site.
+A simple Express + SQLite backend for the Galaxy Music Pplayer site.